 Founded by Dr. Alan Miller and Dr. Ed LaRow more than 25 years ago, the Siena-Albany Medical College B.A./M.D.
 Science, Humanities, and Medicine program is an 8-year medical program jointly sponsored by Siena College (Loudonville, New York) and Albany Medical College (Albany, New York).
 The program is unique in its heavy emphasis on social service, ethics, and humanities in the medical education.
-Students are driven to engage in a significant amount of community outreach and service on both local and international levels.
-The program focuses on training future physicians that “treat the patient, not the disease.”
-Students spend their four years of undergraduate education at Siena College and earn a Bachelor of Arts in Science before receiving their medical degree from Albany Medical College.
+Students are driven to engage in a significant amount of community outreach and service on local, national, and international levels.
+The program focuses on training future physicians who “treat the patient, not the disease.
+Students spend their four years of undergraduate education at Siena College and earn a Bachelor of Arts in Science with a minor in a humanities-based field of study before receiving their medical degree from Albany Medical College.
 Through the years, alumni of the program have gone on to provide medical service to both domestic and international communities in need.

 For more information on the Siena-AMC program from the official Siena College website, please click here.
 For more information from the official Albany Medical College website, please check here (click on the “Science, Humanities and Medicine Program” tab at the top).
 If you have any questions or comments, please do not hesitate to e-mail firstname.lastname@example.org.